R4HUL-INDIAN/Radhe/README.md

 - Subdomain Enumeration: This module enumerates all the subdomains of a given domain.
 It uses a variety of techniques to enumerate subdomains, including DNS brute force, passive DNS, and WHOIS lookups.

-- Liveness Check: This module checks if a given subdomain is live.
+- Live Subdomains: This module checks if a given subdomain is live.
 It does this by trying to access the subdomain using a variety of methods, including HTTP, HTTPS, and Tools like Puredns, Httpx.

 - Unauth Cache Purge: This module finds "Unauth cache Purge" issues.
 These are issues where a subdomain can be purged from a cache without authorization.
 This can be a security issue, as it can allow an attacker to delete sensitive data from a cache.